 Regulatory approval may limit the indicated use for which we can market a product.
-Further, once regulatory approval is obtained, a marketed product and its manufacturer are subject to continual review, and discovery of previously unknown problems with a product or manufacturer may result in restrictions on the product, manufacturer and manufacturing facility, including withdrawal of the product from the market.
+Further, once regulatory approval for a product is obtained, it and its manufacturer are subject to continual review.
+Discovery of previously unknown problems with a product or manufacturer may result in restrictions on the product, manufacturer and manufacturing facility, including withdrawal of the product from the market.
 In Japan and Europe, regulatory agencies also set or approve prices.

-Even if regulatory clearance of a product is granted, this clearance will be limited to those specific states and conditions for which the product is useful, demonstrated through clinical trials to be safe and effective.
+Even if regulatory clearance of a product is granted, this clearance is limited to those specific states and conditions for which the product is useful as demonstrated through clinical trials.
 We cannot ensure that any therapeutic product developed by us, alone or with others, will prove to be safe and effective in clinical trials and will meet all of the applicable regulatory requirements needed to receive marketing clearance.